xybu/ugl-server/README.md

 * 104 - Your account is temporarily on held for security concern.
 Please retry later or use social account to log in (too many failed attempts)

 ### 2) logout
 Logout is a web client-only event.

 For mobile apps please use [revokeToken](#5-revoketoken) event.

 #### Associated Errors

 ### 3) register

-Register an account. **To be updated to reflect token-based system.**
+Create an account.

 #### Request

 **Format:**

 * Method: POST